Carnegie Mellon Tartans football: The Ryan Larsen era

 In 2022, Carnegie Mellon announced that they would be hiring Columbia quarterbacks coach Ryan Larsen as their next head coach.
 Larsen wasted no time in finding early success, shattering expectations by posting an 11-1 season in Larsen's debut year.

 That 2022 Tartans team boasted the longest win streak in college football with eighteen consecutive wins.
 Having been disqualified from the playoffs in 2021 due to a Covid-19 outbreak, Carnegie Mellon followed up their seven game win streak at the conclusion of the 2021 season with a perfect 2022 season.
 The Tartans win streak existed until the sweet sixteen of that year's playoffs, when they ultimately fell to the National Champion North Central Cardinals.

 The 2023 team posted a similarly impressive record of 10-1.
 Despite a regular season record of 9-1, the Tartans were not given a bid to the division III playoff.
 They were, however, selected to compete in a bowl game against the SUNY Brockport Golden Eagles in a game which was touted as being one between two of the best teams not selected for the playoffs that year.
 The Tartans dispelled any thoughts about their perceived parity with the Golden Eagles as they earned a commanding 37-7 win.

 In 2024, like in 2023, the Tartans suffered only one regular season loss, again to Grove City.
 However, unlike 2023, the Tartans earned an at-large bid to the Division 3 playoffs.
 After receiving a first-round bye, the Tartans defeated the Centre Colonels in the second round before falling to the Mount Union Purple Raiders in the round of sixteen.

 In 2025, Carnegie Mellon joined the Centennial Conference as an associate football member.
+They finished 6-5 in their inaugural season.